-Why would Portuguese judges send problem children to live in the Dawn Refuge -- an orphanage run by Campus Crusade for Christ?
+Why would Portuguese judges send problem children to live in the Dawn Refuge -- an orphanage run by Cru?
 Simply put, they know that the Dawn Refuge helps children from abusive or neglected backgrounds begin a new life.
 And they do it in a highly professional way.

 The Refuge began as an impossible dream.
 Eduardo and Isabel Souto, then with Athletes in Action Spain, wanted to some day work with disadvantaged children.
-So did Ruben and Loida Rivera and Ruth Rapaz, university students involved with Agape, Campus Crusade for Christ in Europe, in Sevilla.
+So did Ruben and Loida Rivera and Ruth Rapaz, university students involved with Agape, Cru in Europe, in Sevilla.

 Ruben came from a troubled home-his mother died when he was 14, and his father had problems with alcohol-and he wanted to help others coming from similar backgrounds.